 At this time, the Terminal is closed for critical construction repairs and is not hosting indoor events.
 Because of ongoing restoration, we are only holding events outdoors on our Great Lawn.
 Please check our Event Schedule to find out about the exciting activities scheduled at the Terminal’s Great Lawn.
 The event season runs from April through October.

 We cannot guarantee that we can host your group.
-We are open to setting up opportunities for large groups to come volunteer and tour the building.
-Please email your request to email@example.com.
+We are open to setting up opportunities for large groups to come volunteer.
+Please email your request to firstname.lastname@example.org.

 We are constantly amazed by all the cool stories we hear from people with connections to the Terminal.
 So please share them on our Facebook page, or submit via email to email@example.com.
 If you have a photo or even a piece of the Terminal and would like to donate it to the Central Terminal Restoration Corporation, we accept all kinds of submissions no questions asked.
 Please contact us via email to coordinate.